 “Trackers” tab will show info regarding currently loaded trackers, their name, protocol they use, status, group, how much Seeds/Peers are using that particular tracker, Download status, when is the time of the last update, the interval and information is a tracker private or not.

-“Peers” tab is showing a real-time info about connected peers, their country, speed and much more.
+“Peers” tab is showing real-time info about connected peers, their country, speed, and much more.

 This is managed by a plugin called ”show_peers_like_wtorrent”.

-“Speed” tab represents real-time speeds for downloading/uploading a torrent data.
+“Speed” tab represents real-time speeds for downloading/uploading torrent data.

 “Tasks” is keeping track for our session, about operations that we had done in the File manager.

-“Traffic” is showing real-time statistic info for a specific tracker, in a shape of a formatted graphics chart.
+“Traffic” is showing real-time statistic info for a specific tracker, in the shape of a formatted graphics chart.